niharika-cli/niharika-cli/README.md

 # Hi, I'm Niharika 👋

-**Software Engineer •Devops & Cloud Infrastructure •Cloud & AI Automation**
+**Software Engineer •AI Automation •Devops & Cloud Infrastructure**

 I'm a Software Engineer working on deployment pipelines and infrastructure reliability, with a growing interest in cloud-native systems and AI-driven automation.
 I like taking things from "it works on my machine" to "it works everywhere, every time" - building out CI/CD, containerization, and monitoring along the way.